 Winner of the Whitley Award donated by The Shears Foundation in memory of Trevor Shears

-Greater adjutant storks, or Hargila as they are known locally, have an image problem.
+Greater Adjutant Storks, or Hargila as they are known locally, have an image problem.
 These giant scavenger birds have a reputation as unwelcome neighbours with their noisy, messy and smelly nesting habits.
 With a global population of 1,200 mature individuals, 75% of which are found in Assam, the greater adjutant needs help to prevent degradation of their wetland habitat and the felling of nesting trees by landowners wishing to rid themselves of storks.

 MOBILISING A MOVEMENT

-The species nest in the same colonies year-on-year, but villagers’ propensity to cut nesting trees has decimated numbers.
+The species nest in the same colonies year on year, but villagers’ propensity to cut nesting trees has decimated numbers.
 To restore populations, Purnima Barman of the NGO Aaranyak, is rallying the people of Assam’s Brahmaputra valley, turning bird haters into bird lovers.
 Working with landowners and a grassroots women’s group known as the ‘Hargila Army’, Purnima is changing perceptions and the number of nests has risen from just 30 in 2008 to over 150 today.

 REVERSING THE TREND

 Purnima’s next step is to scale up this success to four new districts in Assam and secure important wetland habitat.
 She plans to conduct research into the impact of wetland pollution and garbage consumption on stork health and reproduction.
-Alongside these studies, Purnima will help women to access training and develop textile businesses, and enthuse school children to instil a sense of commitment to these unusual birds.
+Alongside these studies, Purnima will help women to access training and develop textile businesses, and enthuse school children to instill a sense of commitment to these unusual birds.

 With her award Purnima will: